CMecrow/CM-Project-4/README.md

 ### Individual post view

 - Each post card visible on the home page is a link to the individual post's page.
 This is indicated to the user via the cursor changing to pointer, indicating that the card can be clicked to take you elsewhere.
-The post's page displays the post in a similar format to the homepage, though this time in a much larger container and with some interactable icons.
-These icons are again only interactable if the user is registered and logged in.
+The post's page displays the post in a similar format to the homepage, though this time in a much larger container and with some icons the user can interact with.
+These icons are again only accessible if the user is registered and logged in.
-    - The first icon that can be clicked is the thumbs up, 'like' icon, with acompanying counter to its left.
+    - The first icon that can be clicked is the thumbs up, 'like' icon, with accompanying counter to its left.
 If clicked, the page is reloaded with the icon now appearing as blue along with the counter increasing, indicating that the like has been added.
 The icon can also be clicked again to remove the like, again refreshing the page and updating the icon and counter.
 Functionality has been added so that the likes are added to the database and each user can only like each post once.
 This keeps the post listing integrity intact, blocking users from inflating a post's like count by themselves.
-    - The second icon is not interactable, this is the comment icon with acompanything counter.
+    - The second icon is not interactable, this is the comment icon with accompanything counter.
 This icon does not need to be interactable because the comment box is visibly situated just below the post, though this will be discussed later.
     - The third icon is the edit icon.
-This icon is only visible and interactable if the user who is viewing the post, is the user who intially created the post.
+This icon is only visible and interactable if the user who is viewing the post, is the user who initially created the post.
 This icon will take the user through to the 'edit post' page.
     - The fourth icon is similar to the third, the delete icon.
 Again this icon is only visible and interactable if the user who is viewing the post is the user who created the post.
 Clicking this icon will take the user through to the 'delete post' page.

 #### Comments

 - The comments box is displayed underneath the post.
 Under a heading of 'Comments', a list of all existing comments is displayed with most recent at the top, each comment details the user, the comment left and then the date and time that the comment was created.
 If the user viewing the post is logged in, they can leave a comment.
 They will be notified who they are posting as, should they have multiple accounts.
 If the comment field is left blank when the user hits submit then they will receive a prompt to enter a comment.
-Once the comment is successfuly submitted, the page is refreshed so the user can see their entered comment, and a message is also shown at the top of the page confirming that the comment was left successfully.
+Once the comment is successfully submitted, the page is refreshed so the user can see their entered comment, and a message is also shown at the top of the page confirming that the comment was left successfully.

 ### Edit Post